 Amaretto can be enjoyed by itself, with ice, or mixed with other drinks, alcoholic or not.
 Coffee is by far the most popular pairing an amaretto is excellent added to a plain cup of coffee.
 The flavor of amaretto is used in many coffee flavoring or creamer products, which are non-alcoholic.

 It is used in mixed drinks such as the Amaretto Sour and the Cafe Zurich, which uses coffee.
-It is also often pared with Kahlua.
+It is also often paired with Kahlua.
 Amaretto is also blended with ice cream or cream.
-Amaretto is also very good with Coca Cola or any cola drink, where it give a cherry cola flavor.
+Amaretto is also very good with Coca-Cola or any cola drink, where it gives a cherry cola flavor.

 Lazzaroni also claims that its amaretto is the first.
 Theirs does not use apricot kernels or bitter almond but instead uses an infusion of Ameretti, which is a biscuit (cookie) made with bitter almonds or apricot kernels.

-Besides Disaronno and Lazarroni, other brands of amaretoo liqueur are
+Besides Disaronno and Lazarroni, other brands of amaretto liqueur are

 - Luxardo Amaretto di Saschira

 - Amaretto di Amore by Barton/Sazerac.